-size reveals the presence of one outlier: The class of skilled office clerks covers over 12 percent of workers in both East and West Germany and so it forms the largest occupation in the data.17 We want to minimize the possibility of meaningful differences in the content of this large occupation and so we interact this occupation with the 15-branch industry indicator (see, e.g., Dolado et al., 2002, for a similar approach).
+Finally, we note that the Social Security administration uses a three-digit occupational classification.
+We have available a total of 274 detailed occupation classes.16 Inspection of the occupations' size reveals the presence of one outlier: The class of skilled office clerks covers over 12 percent of workers in both East and West Germany and so it forms the largest occupation in the data.17 We want to minimize the possibility of meaningful differences in the content of this large occupation and so we interact this occupation with the 15-branch industry indicator (see, e.g., Dolado et al., 2002, for a similar approach).

-4. Analysis
+IV.
+Analysis

-4.1.
-Descriptive Evidence on Segregation
+A. Descriptive Evidence on Segregation

 What are the main features of female employment in our two economies?
 First, the share of women out of total full-time social-security employment is higher in East Germany at 39 percent compared to 33 percent in West Germany in 1995 (Table 1), likely reflecting the higher male propensity to enter self-employment in the early transition period.
-A view of occupational segregation by gender is offered in the two graphs of Figure 4.1, where the worker distribution of the share of females within the 274 IAB occupation classes is plotted for both parts of Germany in 1995.
-For example, in West Germany almost 30% of all full-time social-security employees work in 3-digit occupations that are entirely staffed by men.
+A view of occupational segregation by gender is offered in the two graphs of Figure 1, where the worker distribution of the share of females within the 274 IAB occupation classes is plotted for both parts of Germany in 1995.
+For example, in West Germany almost 30 percent of all full-time social-security employees work in 3-digit occupations that are entirely staffed by men.
 The overall pattern of occupational segregation is quite similar across the two parts of Germany.
 Indeed, the East-West correlation of the share of females at the 3-digit occupation level is high at 0.91, suggesting strong similarity in the gender composition of occupational employment, despite the different history (of labor market practices).

-A summarizing measure of occupational gender segregation typically used in the literature is the Duncan and Duncan (1955) segregation index S defined as where the subscript i denotes occupation, m_i is the proportion of males employed in occupation
+A summarizing measure of occupational gender segregation typically used in the literature is the Duncan and Duncan (1955) segregation index S defined as where the subscript i denotes occupation, m_i is the proportion of males employed in occupation i and f_i is the corresponding fraction of females.
+The index can be interpreted as reflecting the sum of worker reallocation required to equalize the gender composition of occupations.
+In 1995, the index takes on the value of 61 percent in West Germany and 65 percent in East Germany, signaling somewhat higher occupational gender segregation there.